-Article 37.
+Article 38.
 Answer to the application

-- 1. The respondent shall answer the application in writing within two months of the notification.
+- 1. The respondent shall answer the application in writing within a period of 4 months of the notification, which may not be extended.
 The requirements indicated in Article 33 of these Rules shall apply.
-The Secretary shall communicate the said answer to the persons referred to in Article 35(1) above. - 2.
+The Secretary shall communicate the said answer to the persons referred to in Article 35(1) above.
+Within this same period, the respondent shall present its comments on the written brief containing pleadings, motions and evidence.
+These observations may be included within the answer to the application or within a separate brief(). - 2.
 In its answer, the respondent must state whether it accepts the facts and claims or whether it contradicts them, and the Court may consider accepted those facts that have not been expressly denied and the claims that have not been expressly contested.

-Article 38.
+Article 39.
 Other Steps in the Written Proceedings